jsunn-y/CARE/README.md

 |  | Medium | `medium_reaction_train.csv` | `medium_reaction_test.csv` |
 |  | Hard | `hard_reaction_train.csv` | `hard_reaction_test.csv` |

+Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

 ## Performance Evaluation
-Accuracy metrics for benchmarking can be obtained and visualized using `analysis.ipynb`.
+After training, accuracy metrics for benchmarking can be obtained and visualized using `analysis.ipynb`.
 Required format for analysis of one baseline is a csv file where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
 An example of this file is:

 Accuracy analysis can be performed in most environments with minimal packages.
-Additional performance metrics besides k=1 accuracy from the paper can be found in this notebook.
+Additional performance metrics besides k=1 accuracy (from our study) can be found in this notebook.

 ## Baselines for task 1 (protein to EC/reaction classification)